drdv/jemdoc-mode/README.md

 2. If `font-lock+` is installed, it is used to ignore (i.e., not fortify) code-block regions (i.e., tilde blocks with `{...}{...}` arguments)

-3. There is a simple option for editing code-blocks with proper syntax highlighting in an "edit-buffer".
-   (see `jemdoc-mode-edit-code-block`, and the associated keybinding `C-x n r`).
+3. There is a simple option for editing code-blocks with proper syntax highlighting in an "edit-buffer" (see `jemdoc-mode-edit-code-block`, and the associated keybinding `C-x n r`).
    The edited text can be inserted back in the jemdoc buffer (using a menu at the top of the "edit-buffer").